noahlange/gecs/README.md

 **gecs** offers a handful of system composition functions that allow you to structure your game's system flow without forcing you to wrap systems in complex branching logic.

-The `sequence()` and `parallel()` functions accept an array of systems or system functions and return another system "wrapping" the ones passed in.
+The `sequence()` function accepts an array of systems and returns another system "wrapping" the ones passed in.

 - Systems passed to the `sequence()` helper are run consecutively.
-If your tick method/system function returns a `Promise`, it will be resolved before starting the next system.
-The systems passed to `System.with()` are implicitly run in sequence.
+The systems passed to `Context.with()` are implicitly run in sequence.

-- Systems passed to the `parallel()` helper run simultaneously.
-If these systems execute synchronously, the helper has no effect.
-If not, the system will wait until all returned promises have been resolved before moving on.

-The precise mechanism by which an async system runs asynchronously (e.g., web worker, child process, etc.), is up to the developer.

 The `conditional()`, `phase()` and `throttle()` helpers accept a single parameter, followed by an array of systems/system functions.